alexemrob/EmployeeTracker/README.md

 # EmployeeTracker
 ## Description
 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as Content Management Systems.This application gives a solution for managing a company's employees using node, inquirer, and MySQL.
+Often these interfaces are known as Content Management Systems.<br>This Employee Tracker gives a solution for managing a company's employees using node, inquirer, and MySQL.

 ## Usage
 <ul>